- Galois theory of arbitrary field extensions.

 - Algebraic curves uniformized by congruence subgroups of triangle groups

-- Anatomy of torsion in the CM case (with A. Bourdon and P. Pollack).
-To appear
+- Anatomy of torsion in the CM case (with A. Bourdon and P. Pollack)

 - Torsion points on CM elliptic curves over real number fields (with A. Bourdon and J.